Quantifying EPR: the resource theory of nonclassicality of common-cause assemblages: Introduction

-In this work -- like EPR, and in particular Einstein~\cite{einstein1935can} -- we do not view `quantum steering' as evidence for nonlocal causal influences.
+In this work we do not view `quantum steering' as evidence for nonlocal causal influences.
 Since the term `steering' has an intrinsic bias towards action-at-a-distance, in this manuscript we forgo its use in favor of more neutral terminology.\footnote{The importance of thinking clearly about the distinction between causation and inference has been argued (and demonstrated) in many previous works~\cite{schmid2020unscrambling,Jaynes,pearl2000causality,PhysRevA.86.012103,fuchs2002quantum,schmidinitial,schmid2021guiding}.} For example, we will refer to a `steering scenario' as an {\em EPR scenario}.
 This attitude towards terminology follows the lines of Ref.~\cite{cowpie}, which avoided the use of the term `nonlocality' since it similarly suggests the existence of superluminal causal influences.
 We will only use the term `steering' when referring to prior work, and even then we will write it between quotations marks.

-With this in mind, we now introduce what we take to be the two defining features of an EPR scenario.
+With this in mind, without loss of generality, we recast the EPR scenario as follows.
 Firstly, the fundamental causal structure underpinning an EPR scenario is that depicted in Fig.~\ref{fig:bipartite-scenario-entangled}, wherein Alice and Bob are connected only by a {\em common cause}, with no causal influence between them.
 This is exactly the causal structure suggested by relativity theory.
-The second defining feature of an EPR scenario is the type of systems the parties have access to: Alice has a classical input system (encoding her measurement setting) and a classical output system (encoding her measurement outcome), while Bob has a quantum output system.
+Second, we assume Alice has access to a classical input system and a classical output system, while Bob has access to a quantum output system \footnote{Considering Bob to have access to a quantum system can be thought of as Bob having a characterized (or `trusted') quantum device.}.
 A process with these two features defines an assemblage, and can be depicted as in Fig.~\ref{fig:bipartite-scenario-entangled}.